Ram Prakash Mahto: Political career

 Mahto started his political career in 1990.
 He was a member of Janata Dal.
 In election to Bihar Legislative Assembly, Mahto defeated Jagbandhu Adhikari of Bhartiya Janata Party and reached Vidhan Sabha for the first time.
-He continued his winning streak from the same seat in 2000 too and was made the cabinet minister in the government of Rashtriya Janata Dal.
+He continued his winning streak and won the assembly elections from Katihar constituency in year 2000.
+After this victory, he was made a cabinet minister in the government of Rashtriya Janata Dal.
 He was allotted the portfolio of education ministry.
 In 2005, though Rashtriya Janata Dal won the elections once again but government couldn't be formed and Mahto also lost his seat to Tarkishore Prasad of Bhartiya Janata Party.